LeonardoBarretoV/webpage/content/privacy.md

 title: Privacy Policy
 ---

-The views expressed here are those of the authors and not necessarily those of the Federal Reserve Bank of Minneapolis or the Federal Reserve System
+The views expressed here are those of the author and not necessarily those of the Federal Reserve Bank of Minneapolis or the Federal Reserve System